Suryasis124/Robust-NN-learning/README.md

 # Robust NN learning
-The folders contain the reproducible codes for the following research papers on robust learning algorithms of neural networks.
+This repository contains python implementations of robust learning algorithm for different neural network models, as proposed/studied in the following papers:
-  - Paper 1: Provably robust learning of regression neural networks using $\beta$-divergence
+  - Paper 1: Provably robust learning of regression neural networks using $\beta$-divergence.
+Jana and Ghosh (2026).
+ArXiv pre-print,
-  - Paper 2: rSDNet: Unified Neural Network Learning under Label Noise and Adversarial Attack
+  - Paper 2: rSDNet: Unified Neural Network Learning under Label Noise and Adversarial Attack.
+Jana and Ghosh (2026).
+ArXiv pre-print,

 ___
+Each folder contains well-documented codes to reproduce the results of each papers (upto stochastic variations).

-We also provide generic codes to run all our robust learning methodologies.
-Users can use the codes to reproduce the results of the papers, as well as to apply the proposed learning algorithms to a new dataset.
+We also provide generic codes to run all robust learning methodologies that one can use to robustly train NN models to new datasets.